Back to news

 Make is a visual automation platform:

-• 3,000+ app integrations, one of the largest libraries you'll find (Make, Integration apps)
+• 3,000+ app integrations, one of the largest libraries you'll find (Make, Integration apps (opens in a new tab))

 • Visual scenario builder, drag, drop, connect